-This method is used exclusively for the filtering and bias correction of the CO2_GOS_OCFP dataset, and is used in this work to give alternative validation statistics which are consistent with how the bias correction was derived.
+This method is used exclusively for the filtering and bias correction of the CO2\GOS\OCFP dataset, and is used in this work to give alternative validation statistics which are consistent with how the bias correction was derived.

-XCO2 has been observed to correlate with free-troposphere potential temperature, and so can be used to identify air masses that are coincident over TCCON sites than a simple geographic constraint.
+XCO2 has been observed to correlate with free-troposphere potential temperature, and so this quantity can be used to identify air masses that are coincident over TCCON sites more precisely than does a simple geographic constraint.
 This technique has previously been used to calibrate and validate GOSAT XCO2 observations by Wunch et al., 2011.
-For this work we use the mid-tropospheric temperature at 700 hPa taken from ECMWF (see ATBD) as a proxy for CO2 gradients, which allows for a greater number of GOSAT observations to be compared with TCCON.
+For this work we use the mid-tropospheric temperature at 700 hPa taken from ECMWF (see D2) as a proxy for CO2 gradients, which allows for a greater number of GOSAT observations to be compared with TCCON.
 Co-incident GOSAT observations are determined using the following criteria: